Miss Pays de la Loire

 Miss Pays de la Loire is a French beauty pageant which selects a representative for the Miss France national competition from the region of Pays de la Loire.
 Women representing the region under various different titles have competed at Miss France since 1960, although the Miss Pays de la Loire title was not used regularly until 2006.
 Until 2010, women from the department of Loire-Atlantique were eligible to compete in Miss Brittany rather than Miss Pays de la Loire, due to the department's historical ties to Brittany despite currently being located within the region of Pays de la Loire.

-The current Miss Pays de la Loire is Emma Guibert, who was crowned Miss Pays de la Loire 2022 on 24 September 2022.
+The current Miss Pays de la Loire is Lola Winter, who was crowned Miss Pays de la Loire 2025 on 10 October 2025.
 Three women from Pays de la Loire have gone on to win Miss France.